 - 1 clean brown paper bag

-- 4 lbs bone-in skin-on breasts, legs, drumsticks, and/or wings
+- 4 lbs chicken breasts, thighs, drumsticks, and/or wings (bone-in skin-on)

 - 4 cups peanut oil canola oil or vegetable shortening